Bernardo-MG/development-docs/java/jpa.md

 To test and remember how to work with JPA use the [JPA Example](https://github.com/Bernardo-MG/jpa-example).

-## Mapping

-Entities can be mapped with annotations or by using XML.

-## API Dependency
+## API Version

 There are several version of the Java Persistence API v2, which causes a lot of problems.

-Luckily the version 2.2 of the API has an official release:
+But  luckily the version 2.2 of the API has an official release:

 ```xml
 <dependency>